-This approach assumes that, after the death of the insured, their family members can solely rely on the monetary benefits of the insurance and also leave extra assets for their descendents.
+This approach assumes that, after the death of the insured, their family members can solely rely on the monetary benefits of the insurance and also leave extra assets for their descendants.
 In setting up the insurance policy, the required accumulated capitals and expected interest rates should be taken into consideration, such that the income adequately covers the family expenditures after the death of the insured.

-However, insuruance companies will set an upper limit on the sum insured according to the personal income and the total asset value of the insured.
+However, insurance companies will set an upper limit on the sum insured according to the personal income and the total asset value of the insured.
 Therefore, the targeted sum insured is still subject to the approval of the insurance company.

 Accidents cause injuries and deaths, and thus can be very disheartening.
 If unfortunately the breadwinner of the family dies or is disabled in an accident, the family may suddenly become helpless.

 Accident insurances do not have the power to prevent accidents but without it, families could suffer severe financial blows if accidents do happen.

 Below are four main categories of accident insurances: